Postgraduate programme

 A recent survey of a large denomination revealed that one-third of church leaders showed signs of clinical depression, facing challenges like loneliness, financial pressures, and relationship issues.
 This struggle can be even greater for those transitioning from training roles.

-The MA in Contemporary Christian Leadership is designed to help leaders handle the challenges of leadership, fostering the habits of heart, life and mind that can sustain them joyfully through ministry in the long term.
-It is suitable for leaders in both church and parachurch contexts, within the UK and working overseas.
+The MA in Contemporary Christian Leadership is designed to help leaders handle the challenges of leadership, fostering the habits of heart and mind and developing practices that can sustain them joyfully through ministry in the long term.
+We want to learn together how to do Jesus’ work in Jesus-ways.

 Through learning and reflecting with other leaders, this program will deepen your theological understanding of Christian leadership and build practical skills for real-world situations.